gcapizzi/gcapizzi.github.io/index.md

 To do this, they offered both a renowned agile consultancy service, _Pivotal Labs_, and a multi-cloud platform as a service, _Pivotal Application Service_, based on [Cloud Foundry](https://www.cloudfoundry.org).
 I had the opportunity to work on both.

-During my whole time at Pivotal, I was heavily involved in the recruiting process, interviewing dozens of engineers for a range of engineering roles.
+During my whole time at Pivotal, I was also heavily involved in the recruiting process, interviewing dozens of engineers for a range of engineering roles.

 #### Pivotal Labs